Scott and I are both completely in love with the south of England.

 In our opinion, it’s one of the best places to visit in south west England and is usually the first place we recommend to anyone who wants to see the country outside of London.

-But for now, here’s what we recommend you start with…
+For now, here’s what we recommend you start with…

 Known as King Arthur’s birthplace, Tintagel is home to an ancient castle and a charming little village in north Cornwall.